networknt/light-doc/content/en/tool/light-codegen/hybrid-service.md

 #### Config

-Here is an exmaple of config.json for light-hybrid-4j generator.
+Here is an example of config.json for light-hybrid-4j generator.

 ```json
 {